 Learn more: BP Visa Credit Card

-If you buy a lot of gas but also want to earn points on other purchases and then use those points for a variety of things, look to the Citi Premier Card.
-You receive 3 points for every $1 spent on not just gas, but also tolls and parking.
-Beyond the driving-related points-earning potential, you receive 3 points for every $1 spent on ride shares, public transportation, airplanes, rental cars and more.
+If you buy a lot of gas but also want to earn points on other purchases and then use those points for a variety of things, look to the Citi Premier® Card.
+You receive 3 points for every $1 spent on gas, supermarkets, restaurants, air travel, and hotels.
+There is also a $100 annual hotel benefit.
+Cardholders can use the benefit after purchasing a single stay of $500 or more (excluding taxes and fees) through thankyou.com.

 The card does come with a $95 annual fee.

-Yes, there is a travel co-branded credit card that can reward you big at the pump!
+Yes, there is a travel credit card that can reward you big at the pump!
 The Hilton Honors American Express Surpass® Card gives you a whopping 6 points for every eligible $1 you spend at gas stations in the United States.
 You also earn 12x points per dollar spent on eligible purchases charged directly with a hotel or resort within the Hilton portfolio.

 As far as hotel rewards programs go, Hilton Honors doesn’t always offer the best value for its points (so don’t get too excited over those six points — they don’t stretch that far).
-But if you’re already a member, are loyal to the brand and know you stand to earn some points at the pump, this one of the best Hilton credit cards to consider.
+But if you’re already a member, are loyal to the brand, and know you stand to earn some points at the pump, this one of the best Hilton credit cards to consider.
 The annual fee is $95 (See Rates & Fees).

 If you purchase a lot of gas at Costco (or actually, anywhere else), the Costco Anywhere Visa® Card by Citi card is a real winner.
-You’ll get 4% back on all of your gas purchases (on up to $7,000 of purchases per year); 3% back on travel and dining; 2% back on Costco purchases; and 1% back on everything else.
+You’ll get 4% back on all of your eligible gas purchases (on up to $7,000 of purchases per year); 3% back on eligible travel and dining; 2% back on Costco purchases; and 1% back on everything else.